Wayne State College

 Wayne State College (WSC) is a public college in Wayne, Nebraska, United States.
-It is part of the Nebraska State College System and enrolls 4,202 students.
+It is part of the Nebraska State College System and enrolls 4,623 students.
 Their mascot is the Wildcat.
 The college was preceded by the Nebraska Normal College, which was formed in 1891 by J.M.
 Pile.
-Control of the college was later transferred to the state and it was officially formed in 1910 as the Wayne State Normal College.
-The college later changed its name to Wayne State College in 1963.
+Control of the college was later transferred to the state, and it was officially formed in 1910 as the Wayne State Normal College.
+The college changed its name to Wayne State College in 1963.

 History

 Wayne State College was preceded by the Nebraska Normal College, which opened on November 21, 1891.
 The college was formed by J.M.
 Pile, who then served as the college's president.
 It was a private college, then-owned by faculty.
-Pile later died in 1909, and control of the college was transferred to his son, Fred M. Pile.
+Pile died in 1909, and control of the college was transferred to his son, Fred M. Pile.
 Pile transferred control of the college to the Nebraska State College System, making it a state institution the following year, re-branding to the Wayne State Normal College.

 The college added the Wayne Teachers College in 1921.
 Additionally, the entire organization re-branded to the Wayne State Normal College and Teachers College.
 In 1933, during the Great Depression in the United States, Wayne State had laid-off half of its staff due to a funding crisis.
 In 1949, the Nebraska State Legislature changed the name of the college to the Wayne State Teacher's College after the name had been used unofficially years prior.
 In 1963, the state legislature changed the name again to its current name, Wayne State College.

 In 2011, Wayne State College and Northeast Community College opened the College Center in South Sioux City.
 College Center provides affordable college-level education to older adults.